-CLEAR is available in Terminal 4 with plans to be available at all terminals.
+CLEAR is available in Terminals 3 and 4.
 CLEAR members move through a dedicated lane at airport security where they instantly validate their identities with the tap of a finger or blink of the eye before moving on to the bag checks and metal detectors.

 How is CLEAR different than TSA PreCheck?

 CLEAR and TSA’s PreCheck program are complementary.
 CLEAR automates the identity check, which provides speed and predictability, while PreCheck provides convenience during the physical screening process (by allowing flyers to keep their shoes and coat on.)